 Distinguishing Access and Filter-Predicates

-Access Predicate (“access”)
+Access predicate (“access”)

 The access predicates express the start and stop conditions of the leaf node traversal.

-Index Filter Predicate (“filter” for index operations)
+Index filter predicate (“filter” for index operations)

 Index filter predicates are applied during the leaf node traversal only.
 They do not contribute to the start and stop conditions and do not narrow the scanned range.